Garden Word of the Day

 Mold of any color

 Molds are a type of fungus.
 Other common fungi include yeasts, mushrooms, and truffles.
 Fungi do not contain chlorophyll, so they do not perform photosynthesis.
 Instead, they get their food by breaking down and absorbing organic materials.
 Fungi reproduce using spores and many of them generate threadlike filaments, called hyphae.
 These hyphae develop into a complex network, called the mycelium.
 Despite all the similarities, slime molds, such as dog vomit slime mold, are not fungi.
 We’ll leave that discussion for another day.

-You may see grey mold, white mold, black, or even blue mold.
+You may see gray mold, white mold, black, or even blue mold.
 There are several different types of black mold.
 All of them produce black mycelium.
 Most of them are relatively benign, but some of them are dangerous.